digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2026-sponsored-sessions.md

 + "Groundtruthiness, or, How to Lie with Satellites."
 Organized by Evangeline McGlynn (Harvard University) and Richard Nisa (Carnegie-Melon University).
 + "Schemes, Scams, and Flim-flam: Putting the 'Con' in Economic Geography."
 Organized by Will B. Payne (Rutgers University), Desiree Fields (University of California, Berkeley), Jovan Scott Lewis (University of California, Berkeley).
++ "Smart Urban Governance & e-Planning."
+Organized by Carlos Nunes Silva (Lisbon, Portugal)
++ "This Session is Haunted: Local Legends, Monsters, and Chimera."
+Organized by Alexis Wood (University of California, Berkeley) and J. Lee Crandall (University of California, Berkeley).
++ "Post-Truth Geographies Forever?
+Geographies of Post-Truth in the Age of Trump."
+Organized by Barney Warf (University of Kansas) and Jim Proctor (Clark University).